UWPCE-PythonCert/PythonCertDevel/source/exercises/kata_fourteen.rst

   ['I', 'wish', 'I', 'may', 'I', 'wish', 'I', 'might']

 Now you've got some words to play with.
 Once you think you've got it working, try a bit longer piece of text.
-But this will do for now, and it's small and simpile enough that you can immediately see if your code is working.
+But this will do for now, and it's small and simple enough that you can immediately see if your code is working.

 The trigrams structure
 ----------------------